hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 ## Using Claude to Produce the Precis and Summaries for the Disseration.

 No AI was used to write the original dissertation; it was written up by Isabel.
-These summaries produced by Claude and then edited by Isabel were the result of a set of instructions and conversation, working from a pdf of the dissertation as published, using Claude Sonnet 4.5.
+The summaries linked from this page were produced by Claude and then edited by Isabel were the result of a set of instructions and conversation, working from a pdf of the dissertation as published, using Claude Sonnet 4.5.
 [This document with the transcript of the instructions and conversation with Claude](Claude-conversation-summaries-dissertation.pdf) is attached for transparency.
+The idea-t repository was written by Isabel.

 </details>